jweigend/concepts-of-programming-languages/README.md

 It is somewhat unusual, that we focus on Go in all lessons.
 Master students are typically well skilled in Java.
 They have some basic knowledge in C/C++, maybe JavaScript, Ruby, Python or Scala.
 Since Go is a multi paradigm language, the lecture uses Go to demonstrate the basic concepts of these languages and discuss features which are missing in Go.
 We go from concrete to the abstraction and not vice versa.
+Each student will compare Go to one of these languages as Semester Work: Modula, Ada, Smalltalk, C++, Eiffel, Objective C, Haskell, Clojure, F# , Erlang, Scala, D, Occam, Rust, Swift, JavaScript, Ruby, Python, Kotlin.
+We will release the results here.

 ## Lesson 1 - Introduction